Medical Assistant Career Information

 - Jobs are usually full time and schedules sometimes include weekends and evenings if facilities are open during those times.

-- This is a "Bright Outlook" occupation according the U.S. Bureau of Labor Statistics.
+- This is a "Bright Outlook" occupation according to the U.S. Bureau of Labor Statistics.
 It has an excellent job outlook, with employment predicted to increase much faster than the average for all occupations through 2024.

 A Day in the Life of a Medical Assistant